Gallopsled/pwntools/README.md

 We also have the following tools, not dependent on the pwnlib:

 * `asm`/`disasm`: Small wrapper for nasm
 *  binutils directory: Assemblers and disassemblers for various architectures
 * `bytes`: Extract the raw bytes from various textual representations
 * `crop`: Cut out rectangular portions of text
 * `demo32`/`demo64`: Tool for testing shellcode
 * `dictgen`: Generate dictionaries from input corpora
 * `gadgets`: Find ROP gadgets
+* `hex`/`unhex`: Command line tools for doing common hexing/unhexing operations
 * `mags`: Run `file` at all offsets

 All of these tools are symlinked to the bin folder.